-The Center participates in the Stark County Schools Council of Governments Workers' Compensation Group Rating Plan (GRP), an insurance purchasing pool (see Note 2).
+The Center participates in a Workers' Compensation Group Rating Plan (GRP).
 The intent of the GRP is to achieve the benefit of a reduced premium for the Center by virtue of its grouping and representation with other participants in the GRP.
-The workers' compensation experience of the participating districts is calculated as one experience and a common premium rate is applied to all districts in the GRP.

-Each participant pays its workers' compensation premium to the State based on the rate for the GRP rather than its individual rate.
-Total savings are then calculated and each participant's individual performances is compared to the overall savings percent of the GRP.
-Participation in the GRP is limited to districts that can meet the GRP's selection criteria.
-The firm of CompManagement, Inc. provides administrative, cost control and actuarial services to the GRP.
+Participants in the GRP are placed in tiers according to their loss history.
+Participants with low loss histories are rewarded with greater savings than participants with higher loss histories.
+Each participant pays its workers' compensation premium to the State based on the rate for its GRP tier rather than its individual rate.
+Participation in the GRP is limited to school districts that can meet the GRP's selection criteria.
+Sheakley Uniservice, Inc. provides administrative cost control and actuarial services for the GRP.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2011
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2013